hellerve/ptolemy/done.md

 essays, or even enjoy all of them, but it’s a good book nonetheless; and it made me decide to finally read some Kierkegaard!

+* *De coniuratione Catilinae* by **Salust** (41 B.C.)

+It’s scary how little the rhethoric of populist deception has changed in the last 2000 years.
+Some of the monologues by Catilina could be transplanted 1-to-1 to the current times, and would make as much sense as they did back then.

 ## Management

 ### Papers